 Three Amazing Grandsons

-Her health improved with holistic remedies and emotional counseling lessen her depression.
+Her health improved with holistic remedies and emotional counseling to lessen her depression.
 She no longer thought suicide was her only option but remained despondent.
 Her poor health still left her with a short life span.

 I’m a trailblazer